MarvinH2G2/SEIRepi/README.md

 gnuplot paper-fig6.gnu
 ```

+The code runs for 1000 years, then prints the time evolution for 40 years.

+Figure 6b) is a limit cycle of the the SEIR system, a repeating pattern it falls into
+after long time evolution (1000 years is enough for early transient initial to die away).

+The 'orbit' in Infected vs Susceptible is complicated, but repeats itself periodically with
+several period doublings.
+This process of period doubling bifurcation
+up to a limit where chaos sets in a common attribute of chaotic systems.

 2) edit seir.cc and set beta_1 line 93 to zero
 Predicted steady state (no-seasonality) is an algebraic prediction, printed as S0, E0, I0 etc...